mishellscripts/cat-overflow/README.md

 ```bash
 $ npm install
 ```
 3. **Important!** Run this command to create symbolic link between public/storage and storage/app/public.
-This is needed for FFmpeg image extraction command.
+This is needed for all steps of the video processing pipeline.
 ```bash
 $ php artisan storage:link
 ```